 Key objects can only be exported in plain text if their ACL permits this operation.
+If the module has been initialized to comply with FIPS 140-2 level 3 roles and services and key management the ACL for a private or secret key cannot include the export as plain service.
 An operator may pass a key reference to another operator - or to a SEE World - using the ticketing mechanism.
 The GetTicket mechanism takes a key identifier and returns a ticket.
 This ticket refers to the key identifier - it does not include any key data.
 A ticket can be passed as a byte block to the other operator who can then use the RedeemTicket service to obtain a key identifier for the same object that is valid for their session.
 As the new identifier refers to the same object the second operator is still bound by the original ACL.